heistp/irtt/README.md

 _Collection area..._

+- Rewrite support for capturing ECN/DS field
-- Factor out use of uint where it makes no sense because the core type for slices is int according to the language spec (e.g. len builtin returns int).
+- Factor out use of uint where it makes no sense because the core type for slices is int according to the language spec (e.g. len builtin returns int)
-- Refactor handshake params to use signed values and straight bytes as appropriate.
+- Refactor handshake params to use signed values and straight bytes as appropriate
 - Improve client output flexibility:
   - Allow specifying a format string for text output with optional units for times
   - Add format abbreviations for CSV, space delimited, etc.